Genealogy: India

 In India, there are two broad types of traditional genealogists: those who work in places where the Ganges river flows and those who work in other locations.
 Each caste grouping in the Indian subcontinent has different kinds of genealogists, who have a set of inter-generational patrons, called jajmans.
-Usually, a traditional genealogist would visit their jajman’s house and record information in the presence of the patron family and other witnesses in their pothis (record-books), passed on from one to another.
+Usually, a traditional genealogist would visit their jajman's house and record information in the presence of the patron family and other witnesses in their pothis (record-books), passed on from one to another.
 All the vital details about a particular family are recorded in the pothi, such as births, deaths, marriages, divisions in the family, and donations made for religious purposes.
+Two major genealogical traditions in the Indian subcontinent are Panda Bahi, produced by Tirth Purohits/Pandas at places of pilgrimage, and Bhatt Bahi, produced by wandering Bhats serving local clientele.
+In the Mithila region of the Indian subcontinent, the genealogical record of Maithil Brahmins and Kayastha were recorded through the Panjis system.

 Traditional genealogists played a role in the 1857 rebellion, as they spread word door-to-door.
 Due to this, many genealogists were killed by the British and other migrated to different parts of India away from their hometown.
 However, traditional genealogy in India is a dying practice due to urbanization, migration abroad, the impact of the Internet, modern technology, and monetary and economic concerns.

 There are more than twenty-five places of pilgrimage across India where genealogical records on the families of visiting pilgrims are kept by pandas (Hindu priests).
 Some notable places where traditional genealogy records are kept include Hindu genealogy registers at Haridwar (Uttarakhand), Varanasi and Allahabad (Uttar Pradesh), Kurukshetra (Haryana), Trimbakeshwar (Maharashtra), and Chintpurni (Himachal Pradesh).
 In February 2025, the National Archives of India announced it was planning on creating a publicly-accessible database of genealogical records sourced from pothis kept in the collection of pandas (priests) from Gaya, Kashi, Prayagraj, Kedarnath, Ujjain, Badrinath, and other places of pilgrimage where familial genealogical records are kept and maintained.

+Genealogy records related to land-records and ownership are shajras and kursinamas.